akto-api-security/Documentation/api-inventory/concepts/api-inventory-from-source-code.md

 # API inventory from source code

 Akto supports creating API inventory from source code with the help of our code analysis tool.
-Simply run our code analysis tool on your source code repositories to discover APIs, including shadow API detection.
+Simply run our code analysis tool on your source code repositories to discover APIs, including shadow APIs.
 This source code-based API inventory integrates seamlessly with the traffic-based API inventory.

 ### Why create API inventory from source code?